 What is vitamin D?

-Vitamin D is not technically a vitamin but a prohormone.
-When it is absorbed, part of it is converted into the hormone calcitriol by the liver and kidneys.
+The vitamin D is not a vitamin per se but a prohormone.
+When it is absorbed, part of it is converted into the hormone calcitriol by the action of the liver and kidneys.

-Calcitriol is therefore one of the active forms of vitamin D. Within the body, it binds to specific receptors (VDRs), present in almost all cells.
+Calcitriol is therefore one of the active forms of vitamin D. In the body, it binds to specific receptors (VDRs), present in almost all cells.

 Calcitriol plays a major role in bone growth.
 Indeed, it improves the absorption of calcium and phosphorus in the intestine.